grantrostig/git_usage_cheat_sheet/README.txt

-# note on notation: replace <WHAT_EVER> with a value to fits your situation.
+# notes on notation: replace <WHAT_EVER> with a value to fits your situation. [] enclosed stuff is optional.  \ means also type the next line on the original line

 #========== Bring/export/upload an existing (or new) git repository/repo to github.com website via linux shell prompt:
 #=== if new repo